2025 Honda Civic: MPG, NHTSA & IIHS Safety Ratings

 How Safe Is the 2025 Honda Civic?

-With both a 5-star NHTSA rating and an IIHS TSP+ designation, the 2025 Honda Civic has passed the two most rigorous crash test programs in the United States.
+With both a 5-star NHTSA rating and an IIHS TSP+ designation, the 2025 Honda Civic has been tested by both NHTSA and IIHS crash test programs.
 Among Sedans, 99% earned the top NHTSA score.
 Source: NHTSA.

 Overall Safety